 701 E. Center St., (414) 763-0729

-A friendly, no-frills tavern owned by a longtime Riverwest bartender featuring eight tap lines – along with super cheap drinks like $2 Pabst Tall Boys.
+A friendly, no-frills tavern owned by a longtime Riverwest bartender featuring eight tap lines – along with super cheap drinks.
 Also known for live music, bar dice and free food during Packers games.

 920 E. Locust St., (414) 263-9844

 Best known for its fish fry, Klinger's East has a full bar and is a popular spot for game watching.